 Serte Donderwinkel

-I am a postdoctoral researcher at McGill University and I am part of the research group of Prof. Louigi Addario-Berry.
-I am funded by a CRM-ISM Postdoctoral Fellowship.
+Before moving to Groningen, I was a postdoctoral researcher at McGill University in the research group of Prof. Louigi Addario-Berry, where I was funded by a CRM-ISM Postdoctoral Fellowship.
 I completed my PhD at the University of Oxford under the supervision of Prof. Christina Goldschmidt, where I was also a Stipendiary Lecturer at St. Hugh's College.
-In 2024, I will start a tenure track at the University of Groningen in the research group of Prof. Tobias Müller.
-I will also be affiliated with the CogniGron.

-My research is in discrete probability.
+My research is in discrete probability theory.
 The common denominator of my projects is that they involve creative sampling procedures that, combined with tools from (stochastic) analysis, allow me to study the large-scale structure of the random tree or graph.
-No matter whether I am obtaining a large deviations principle, solving a counting problem with the probabilistic method or proving a metric space scaling limit, I always devote most attention to finding a smart way of sampling that unlocks the result that I am after.
-This approach has allowed me and my coauthors to answer questions in both discrete probability and probabilistic combinatorics, asked by for example Svante Janson, Alex Scott, Colin McDiarmid, Gordon Royle and Paul Erdős.
-Currently, I am mostly thinking about a fun model for recursive random trees, the metric space scaling limit of a couple of random tree models, the enumeration of score sequences of tournaments and a large deviations principle for random trees.
+Whether I am obtaining a large deviations principle, solving a counting problem with the probabilistic method or proving a metric space scaling limit, I always devote most attention to finding a smart way of sampling that unlocks the result that I am after.
+This approach has allowed my coauthors and I to answer questions in both discrete probability and probabilistic combinatorics, asked by for example Svante Janson, Alex Scott, Colin McDiarmid, Gordon Royle and Paul Erdős.

 CV